nilefy/nilefy/apps/docs/docs/widgets/text.md

 ## Setters - Methods

-A list of methods that can be called on the button widget instance to control the widget programmatically.
+A list of methods that can be called on the widget instance to control the widget programmatically.

 ### setDisabled